bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 48°
-- Cloudy
+- Clear
-- 49% humidity
+- 55% humidity
 - 7 mph wind
-- 100% cloud cover
+- 18% cloud cover
 - 38 AQI O3 🟩
 - 42 AQI PM2.5 🟩
 - 0.44 inches of rain and 0.06 inches of snow expected in the next 72 hours